 Navratilova has been vocal about political and social matters since her playing days.
 The tennis legend also works as a tennis commentator.

-Martina Navratilova's hostility towards Donald Trump is now well-established
+Martina Navratilova's opinion of Donald Trump is well-established

 Martina Navratilova's dislike of Donald Trump is well-documented.
-She often shares her opinion on political matters on her X account, which boasts some 455,000 followers.
-As Donald Trump celebrated 100 days as US President, Navratilova was angered by what she saw as his threats to ignore the rule of law and referred to him as a "dictator" on X:
+She often shares political opinions on her X account, which boasts some 455,000 followers.
+As Donald Trump celebrated 100 days as US President, Navratilova was angered by what she saw as threats to ignore the rule of law, referring to him as a "dictator."

 "I truly hate his guts.
-He is a dictator through and through while making deals with communists"
+He is a dictator through and through while making deals with communists," she wrote on X.

 Martina Navratilova's tennis superstardom has given her an influential voice on issues that are close to her heart.
 For some, she is the greatest women's player ever, holding the World No. 1 spot for 332 weeks in the 1970s and 1980s.